jackbenn/gengo/Rules.md

 The best rules are not yet clear so some rules may later be changed.

-1. Should suicide be legal? (currently: yes)
+1. Should suicide be legal? (default: yes)
    * There doesn't seem to be a reason to make it illegal.
 2. Should it be legal to kill one's own groups (not connected to the stone played) (currently: yes)
    * If so, should the group with the stone played die
       * before,
       * after, or
-      * at the same time as others of that player? (currently: same time) The current option seems the most logical and easiest to code.
+      * at the same time as others of that player? (default: same time) The current option seems the most logical and easiest to code.
-3. Should it be legal to play inside the overlap of one's own stones? (currently: no)
+3. Should it be legal to play inside the overlap of one's own stones? (default: no)
     * Pro:
         * it avoids the weird inability to connect stones
     * Con: